 Changes in legislation in 2018 allowed registered nurses (RNs) along with nurse practitioners (NPs) and general practitioners (GPs) to complete driver licence medicals (DLM).

-This option has not been taken up by many practices.
-Many have missed or forgotten about this change.
+This option is being taken up by many practices but some may have missed or forgotten about this change.

 In resource constrained environments making the best use of all the team is necessary and valuable for patient care.